Overlapping generations: Overlapping versus non-overlapping generations

 In population genetics models, such as the Hardy–Weinberg model, it is assumed that species have no overlapping generations.
 In nature, however, many species do have overlapping generations.
 The overlapping generations are considered the norm rather than the exception.

 Overlapping generations are found in species that live for many years, and reproduce many times.
 Many birds, for instance, have new nests every (couple of) year(s).
 Therefore, the offspring will, after they have matured, also have their own nests of offspring while the parent generation could be breeding again as well.
 An advantage of overlapping generations can be found in the different experience levels of generations in a population.
 The younger age group will be able to acquire social information from the older and more experienced age groups.
 Overlapping generations can, similarly, promote altruistic behaviour.

 Non-overlapping generations are found in species in which the adult generation dies after one breeding season.
 If a species for instance can only survive winter in the juvenile state the species will automatically consist of non-overlapping generations.

 The group of species lacking overlapping generations mostly consists of univoltine insects, and some annual plants.
 One example of univoltine insects, only breeding once a year, is Dawson's burrowing bee, Amegilla dawsoni.

 Although annual plants die after one season, not all annual plants truly lack overlapping generations.
 Many annual plants have seed banks containing dormant seeds that remain dormant for at least one year.
 This makes overlapping generations possible in annual plants.

 N.B domestication of annual plants has led to a reduction of seed dormancy.
 These domesticated annual plants, therefore, have non-overlapping generations.

 Effects of overlapping generations

 Genetic diversity

 Whether a species has overlapping generations or not can influence the genetic diversity in the new generation.
-Changes in the genetic variance in populations due to genetic drift have been shown to been twice as great when they are overlapping generations as opposed to there being non-overlapping generations.
+Changes in the genetic variance in populations due to genetic drift have been shown to be twice as great when there are overlapping generations as opposed to when generations do not overlap.